-Your input will help determine the collective interests that need to be considered in developing requirements and potential options for future transportation improvements in the Central Okanagan.
-The Ministry will consider input from this consultation in conjunction with existing provincial plans, technical data and local government input as it works to develop the picture of future needs for discussion and further public consultation.
+Your input has been helping determine the collective interests that need to be considered in developing requirements and potential options for future transportation improvements in the Central Okanagan.
+The Ministry is considering input from this consultation in conjunction with existing provincial plans, technical data and local government input as it works to develop the picture of future needs for discussion and further public consultation.

 Work to date has considered: